puneethkvsk/Smart-Geyzer/README.md

 **Important Notes:**
 1. I used a NodeMCU for this application, hence used Arduino IDE to write the code.
 2. I used Node MCU for this project.
 Realised later that any other ESP-8266 Module consuming lower power would suffice.
-Example - ESP-8266-01 (Also it would have consumed lesser current :P)
+Example-ESP-8266-01 (Also it would have consumed lesser current :P)
 4. I used a Relay Module and not just a Relay.
 Relay Module will run on 3.3V input whereas a Relay componenet mostly needs 5v to work.

 **Bill of Materials:**